slackhq/SlackTextViewController/README.md

 - iPhone 5/6    (>=568pts): 6 lines
 - iPad          (>=768pts): 8 lines

-On iPhone devices, in landscape orientation, the maximum number of lines is changed to 2 to best fit the limited height.
+On iPhone devices, in landscape orientation, the maximum number of lines is changed to fit the available space.

 ###Autocompletion